API Documentation

 • keep_comments (list of str) – list of comments to keep

-corrections – timeseries containing NaN values where comment is in keep_comments and 0 otherwise.
+corrections – dataframe containing correction code 99 where comment is in keep_comments and 0 otherwise.

 traval.rulelib.rule_max_gradient(series, max_step=0.5, max_timestep='1D')[source]